mamariomiamo/docu-trial/docs/systems/leviosa/getting-started.md

 ## Pre-requisite
 - Xavier NX Development Kit Hardware
-  - Flashed with the lastest OS from nvidia, as well as CUDA (recommand to install using recovery mode + SDK manager)
+  - Flashed with the lastest OS from nvidia, as well as CUDA (recommand to install using recovery mode + SDK manager).
+Remarks: Install NVIDIA SDK manager in a Linux machine; Use jumper wire to short RCV pin with GND pin on Xavier module.
 - Assume username to be `nvidia`

 ## Install tiscamera Camera Driver